Mabel Nugent

 Brigadier Ralph Chenevix Trench was born on 15 December 1885.1 He was the son of Colonel Charles Chenevix Trench and Emily Mary Lefroy.1 He married Meriel Edith Jelf, daughter of Reverend Dr. George Edward Jelf, on 2 December 1916.1 He died on 1 May 1974 at age 88.1

-Brigadier Ralph Chenevix Trench was decorated with the award of Military Cross (M.C.) in 1916.1 He gained the rank of Colonel in the service of the Royal Signals.1 He was Deputy Director, Staff Duties of the War Office in 1937.1 He was Commandant of the Signals Training Centre in 1938.1 He gained the rank of Temporary Brigadier.1 He was Signal Officer-in-Charge of the British Expeditionary Force between 1939 and 1940.1 He gained the rank of Acting Major-General.1 He was invested as a Companion, Order of the Bath (C.B.) in 1940.1 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1940.1
+He was awarded the Military Cross (M.C.) in 1916.1 He gained the rank of Colonel in the Royal Signals.1 He was Deputy Director, Staff Duties of the War Office in 1937.1 He was Commandant of the Signals Training Centre in 1938.1 He gained the rank of Temporary Brigadier.1 He was Signal Officer-in-Charge of the British Expeditionary Force between 1939 and 1940.1 He gained the rank of Acting Major-General.1 He was appointed Companion, Order of the Bath (C.B.) in 1940.1 He was appointed Officer, Order of the British Empire (O.B.E.) in 1940.1

 Children of Brigadier Ralph Chenevix Trench and Meriel Edith Jelf